 Yes, funding is available only to institutions based in the Chicago metropolitan area.

 Exhibitions must originate in Chicago, but the foundation encourages travelling them to venues beyond Chicago as well, following the local presentation, and may be able to provide travel support.
-Academic convenings must take place in the Chicago metropolitan area.
+Convenings (such as workshops, symposia, and conferences) must take place in the Chicago metropolitan area.

 Do all exhibitions and public programs that receive funding need to take place in 2024?